usabilla/usabilla-u4a-ios-swift-sdk/MigrationGuide.md

 By default, `canDisplayCampaigns` is set to `true`.

 There is an important reason why a campaign is not delayed for display if the `canDisplayCampaigns` was `false` when the campaign is triggered and later changes to `true`.
 The reasoning is that displaying a campaign should happen when the targeted event occurs.
-We can assume that the events configured in your application are also an proper time to display it to the user.
-We think it is crucial not to trigger a campaign to the user at an inappropriate time.
+We can assume that the events configured in your application are also triggered at a proper time in order to display it to your users.